Homecoming flap: Students clap back at Jacquees – Jacquees snaps back | | Campus Echo Online

 And now what?

 By standard practices Jacquees would already be under contract.
-And on October 28 the SAB emailed a Homecoming update that shows Jacquees on still on the flyer.
-And, again, on Nov.
+And on October 28 the SAB emailed a Homecoming update that shows Jacquees still on the flyer.
+And again, on Nov.
 1 they emailed a livestream link that also shows Jacquees on the flyer.

 But some students say they’re reluctant to buy concert tickets given the all the doubt that’s surrounding Homecoming.